-Carl-Henric Svanberg, 58, is chairman of a company presiding over a giant environmental catastrophe.
-President Barack Obama has said he has his ‘foot on the throat’ of BP.
+Carl-Henric Svanberg, 58, is chairman of a company presiding over an environmental catastrophe.
+President Barack Obama said he has his ‘foot on the throat' of BP.
 Yet last week, as the oil continued to flow, the Financial Times described the chairman as “lower-profile than an agoraphobic prairie dog.”
-He is even being spoken of as a BP shareholders’ preferred sacrificial lamb.
+He is even being spoken of as BP shareholders' preferred sacrificial lamb.

 One anonymous BP source was quoted last week as saying: "Svanberg should have been there, along with chief executive Tony Hayward, and shown the world that BP is doing everything in its power to clean up this mess, offering to pay the necessary compensation and be BP's public face.
 He has failed them."

-Svanberg, who only formally took the reins at BP in January, remains a fairly anonymous figure in the US and the UK, where BP is based.
+Svanberg, who only formally took the reins at BP in January, remains a fairly anonymous figure in the US and the oil giant's home market, the UK.

 “He is very communicative, verbal and charismatic,” says Torbjörn Carlbom, telecoms reporter at Swedish business weekly Veckans Affärer.